Here are some key points about Cialis. More detail is in the main article.

 People with the following conditions should not take Cialis unless a physician agrees:

-- Patients who have experienced congestive heart failure or stroke within the last 6 months, or myocardial infarction within the last 3 months
+- congestive heart failure or stroke within the last 6 months, or myocardial infarction within the last 3 months

-- Those with sickle cell anemia, multiple myeloma, leukemia or another blood cell disorder
+- sickle cell anemia, multiple myeloma, hemophilia, leukemia, or another blood disorder

-- People who have been advised not to have sexual intercourse for health reasons
+- any health condition for which they have been advised not to have sexual intercourse

-Cialis is available on prescription and should be used under the supervision of a medical professional.
+Cialis is available by prescription and should be used under the supervision of a medical professional.

 It can be purchased online, but this is not advisable.